Description

 Modern Web Development (Flex-Paced)

-This flex-paced course teaches middle and high school students how to build modern websites and web applications using HTML, CSS, JavaScript, and SvelteKit.
+This flex-paced course teaches high school students how to build modern websites and web applications using HTML, CSS, JavaScript, and SvelteKit.

-Students work through a structured series of video lessons (approximately 15 total hours) while meeting regularly with the instructor for guidance, feedback, and support.
+Students work through a structured series of video lessons (currently more than 45 hours of content) while meeting regularly with the instructor for guidance, feedback, and support.

 This format allows students to move at their own pace while still receiving personalized instruction and accountability.